KaneRodriguez/cloudml-census-keras-regression/README.md

 ## Assign the data

-The following will assign your local and gcloud hosted training and evaluation as well as create a bucket from your current gcloud project.
+The following will assign your local and gcloud hosted training and evaluation data as well as create a bucket from your current gcloud project.

+Note: If you do not have a gcloud project, give [this](https://cloud.google.com/ml-engine/docs/tensorflow/getting-started-training-prediction) a read.

 ```
 TRAIN_FILE=$(pwd)/data/output_train.csv